Toronto Entertainment District: Garment District

 In the first half of the 20th century, the original name of the neighbourhood was the Garment District and it was almost wholly industrial.
 The Canadian National Railway controlled a huge amount of land along the Lake Ontario waterfront, and to the north many firms took advantage of the easy access to rail and the harbour.
 The most important industry was textiles and fashion, and the area had few residents.
 Much of the area was built after the 1904 fire, which forced many businesses to move west of the Bay Street and Front area.

 Among the industry, the area was home to the Royal Alexandra Theatre whose construction and launch were financed by four Toronto business leaders—Cawthra Mulock, Robert Alexander Smith, Stephen Haas, and Lol Solman.
 Opened in 1907, the Beaux-Arts styled proscenium-stage theatre is the oldest continuously operating legitimate theatre in North America.
 Following the death of the last individual from its original ownership group, the theatre began to be run by the trustees of the Cawthra Mulock estate (another one of the original owners).
 By then, the neighbourhood had almost fully transformed into an industrial district with additional manufacturing facilities appearing throughout.
 Structures such as the Gelber Building (built in 1912 by Jewish immigrants from the town of Berezhany within the Austro-Hungarian Empire's poorest province of Galicia, Louis and Moses Gelber, to house their Gelber Bros Limited wool garment manufacturing business before adding a warehouse next door in 1932) and ACME Carbon and Ribbon building (built in the 1930s for the World War I veteran James Alexander Campbell's printing and publishing business), located on adjacent corners of the intersection of Richmond West and Duncan, were among the many examples of the manufacturing industry taking over the area.

 By the mid-1950s, Royal Alex turned into a money-losing operation, and was in 1962 sold for $200,000 to the forty-eight-year-old businessman Ed Mirvish, owner of the Honest Ed's discount department store.
-Initially unsure about what he wants to do with the newly-acquired property—and facing the drawback of being in an increasingly neglected industrial area of town, across the street from the CP Rail Yards—the businessman eventually decided to invest in an extensive renovation of the theatre.
+Initially unsure about what he wanted to do with the newly-acquired property—and facing the drawback of being in an increasingly neglected industrial area of town, across the street from the CP Rail Yards—the businessman eventually decided to invest in an extensive renovation of the theatre.